petarturukalo/rpibld/README.md

 the `Makefile` set the `image_partition` variable to the partition number of the image partition (e.g. 2).

 Cross compile the bootloader with `make bootloader`.
 TODO
+- minimum set of files needed on the /boot part of the SD card.
-- install by renaming to kernel7l.img on the SD card's boot partition, etc.
+- install by moving the bootloader to kernel7l.img on the SD card's boot partition
 - explain don't need to cross compile if doing this on the rpi itself. explain which makefile variable to set to cross compile

 ## error signalling?